maestro-server/webdocs/docs/installing/themes.rst

 ---------

-You can change the maestro theme, its a variable environment into client app
+You can change the client theme.

 .. code-block:: yaml